top of page

 Satellite picture of the earth from space with dark blue and light blue swirling background.

 If you’re using an Australian carrier, you might be tempted by the convenience of international roaming.
 While it’s easy to activate, roaming can be costly compared to other options.
-Let’s compare what Telstra, Optus, and Boost Mobile offer for Bali.
+Let’s compare what Telstra, Optus, and Boost Mobile offer.

 Telstra offers a Day Pass for international roaming in many countries, including Indonesia.